taublast/taublast.github.io/_posts/2026-03-31-VideoRecording.md

 - partial deltas are appended as they stream in
 - committed phrases become finalized lines
-- older lines expire and fade out through an `AnimatedShaderEffect` — a shader-driven animation that runs through the same `ProcessFrame` path, so it renders correctly in recorded frames too
+- older lines expire and fade out through an `AnimatedShaderEffect` — a shader-driven animation that runs through the same overlay pipeline, so it renders correctly in recorded frames too

 Since the same overlay handles both preview and recording, captions stay visible live and are burned into the final video with no second export pass.
+The only layout difference is where they sit: centered during preview so the app HUD does not cover them, then bottom-aligned in the recorded output.

 <!-- TODO: add video showing live speech captions over preview and the saved file -->